PaperPrototype/voxels-unity-course/01 - Quad Mesh/english.md

 ![Minecraft preview](/Assets/minecraft.jpg)

-In order to build a game world made of "voxels" (3D version of a pixel... cubes really) we have to come up with a way of making the pixels on our screen color themselves... in other words a method of "rasterizing".
+In order to build a game world made of "voxels" (3D version of a pixel... cubes really) we have to come up with a way of making the pixels on our screen color themselves as cubes... in computer graphics language, a method of "rasterizing".

 # Voxel Rendering